-Why contact a stranger for help when you have friends and family who are willing and consistently offering their help and support?
+Why seek out a stranger for help when you have friends and family who are willing and consistently offering their help and support?

 Because as weird as it may feel to trust a complete stranger with your intimate thoughts, feelings, and struggles, counseling is a very different source of help and support simply because the relationship is different.

-My role is to help you recognize patterns and processes that have reduced the quality of your life and to give you information, tools, and support to make the changes you want to make, and to give your the tools necessary to work toward meeting the goals you have set for yourself.
-I use evidence based interventions and approaches that help you create useful structure, develop communication strategies, identify and set healthy boundaries, and teach you coping skills and strategies that have applications in real world situations.
+My role is to help you recognize patterns and processes that have reduced the quality of your life and to provide you with education, behavioral strategies, and support so that you can make the changes you want to make, and to meet both the short term and long terms goals that you have set for yourself.
+I use evidence based interventions and approaches that help you create useful structure, develop communication strategies, identify and set healthy boundaries, and learn the coping skills and strategies that have applications in real world situations.